Not every clue will be a masterpiece

-The same goes for the commenters.
-Most of them too are fair and supportive, but as always, there are a few who aren’t.
+Much the same goes for the commenters.
+Most of them are fair and supportive, but as always, there are a few who aren’t.
 There is a (mercifully small) handful who take their inadequacies – cruciverbal and otherwise – out on the setter with a stream of invective or sometimes a single word like “Horrible!”
-Usually they disappear for quite a while after they’ve said their bit, even if called to account by the decent posters, probably to let their brains cool down after such strenuous intellectual effort.
+Usually they disappear for quite a while after they’ve said their bit, even if called to account by the sensible posters, probably to let their brains cool down after such strenuous intellectual effort.
 It's debatable whether they qualify as trolls or not but you can safely ignore them, and nobody needs me to tell them that.

 Actually, the SQs remind me of some of the people I encountered at the opera in London.
 There was a group of regulars who’d been going since the première of Don Giovanni, and during the intervals they would loudly denounce every aspect of the performance they could possibly find fault with.
 I used to wonder why they bothered going to the opera at all.
 SQs are easy to spot: their posts often start with “Not too much to complain about today…” or something similar.
-To be fair they can be quite polite and some of their complaints are justifiable, but many others are petty and ill-informed, which makes them the cyber equivalent of the boy who cried wolf.
+To be fair they can be quite polite and sometimes their complaints are justifiable, but usually their quibbles are unfounded, which makes them the cyber equivalent of the boy who cried wolf.
 After a flawless meal and impeccable service in a restaurant, your SQ will complain about the colour of the tablecloth.
 The restaurateur will ignore him, and you can too.

 It can’t be said too often that we’re talking about a minority here.
 Most of the contributors make a positive contribution and the blogs are a good thing for crosswords, especially for new solvers.
 It may be that I’ve underestimated setters’ ability to develop a thick skin, but I don’t think so, judging from correspondence I’ve had with some setters.
 So I’ll finish by repeating the title of this section: don’t be put off by comments on blogs.